cloudflare/cloudflare-docs/content/security-center/investigate/change-categorization.md

 ## Radar feedback

-You can also use [Cloudflare Radar](https://radar.cloudflare.com/domains/feedback) to submit feedback in radar to request recategorization.
+You can also use [Cloudflare Radar](https://radar.cloudflare.com/domains/feedback) to submit feedback to request recategorization.

 ## Change categorization via the Cloudflare dashboard